-System Providers voted that all students must attend class, clinical rotations, and field internship experiences in the program-designated uniforms.
-They should be rapidly identifiable by all as EMT students based on their appearance.
+System Providers voted that all students must attend class, clinical rotations, and field internship experiences in the program-designated uniforms unless the clinical unit requires scrubs such as Surgical or OB Services or an alternate form of dress has been approved in advance by the LI.
+They should be rapidly identifiable by all as PM students based on their appearance.
 Each student will embrace this role identity through consistency in their uniform/clothing selection.

-Clothing and uniforms shall be clean, neat, in good repair and of appropriate size.
+Uniforms shall be clean, neat, in good repair and of appropriate size.
 Appropriate undergarments shall be worn at all times.
 If, in the opinion of the instructor, the standards for dress code and personal appearance have not been met, a student may be denied entry to class and be given 15 minutes to correct the situation.
 If they are unable to return in compliance with program policy within 15 minutes, they will receive an unexcused absence.
 Two or more violations of the appearance policy is considered noncompliance with affective objectives and will be grounds for corrective action.

-• Shirts:
+Shirts: